kgraefe/purple-more-ciphers/README.md

 This plugin provides additional ciphers for libpurple clients such as Pidgin that can be used by other plugins.

+## Installation on Linux
+To install the plugin on Linux you need to extract a release tarball and compile it from source:

+    sudo apt install pidgin-dev libnss3-dev libargon2-0-dev
+    ./configure
+    make
+    sudo make install

+**Note:** By default the plugin will be installed to `/usr/local`.
+If you installed Pidgin through your package manager, it is most likely installed into `/usr` (i.e. `which pidgin` returns `/usr/bin/pidgin`).
+Use `./configure --prefix=/usr` in this case.

+**Note:** When you use the repository directly or one of those auto-generated "Source code" archives, you need to run `./autogen.sh` before running `./configure`.

 ## Building on Windows
 In order to build the plugin for Windows an already-compiled source tree of Pidgin is required.
 Please see the [Pidgin for Windows Build